 Average cost: $22 per month

-The Hartford takes pride in its 200 years of experience in protecting small to medium-sized businesses.
-This company ranks number 2 for the best workers compensation insurance underwriter in the USA.
-Another notable thing to mention is that it has good ratings from AM Best, Moody’s, and S&P.
+It takes pride in its 200 years of experience in protecting small to medium-sized businesses.
+It has good ratings from AM Best, Moody’s, and S&P.

 Average cost: $25 per month